 Most administrators (known as executors in other states) have never probated a Will; many are even surprised to learn that the decedent’s Will named them as the responsible party.
 We provide indispensable service for administrators who have no prior experience in the probate court on matters that include:

 Administrators can easily make mistakes due to inexperience, stress and hasty decisions.
 This can be costly, as administrators can be held personally liable for beneficiaries’ losses.
-We guide administrators through every step of the probate process, with reliable, detailed advice, so you can settle the testator’s estate as efficiently, quickly and easily as possible.
+We guide administrators through every step of the probate process in Tucson, with reliable, detailed advice, so you can settle the testator’s estate as efficiently, quickly and easily as possible.

 Even in apparently straightforward estate cases, there are sometimes disputes between disappointed beneficiaries and the Will’s Administrator.
 When representing administrators, our attorneys demonstrate the utmost professionalism in negotiations and in the courtroom.
 Whether the issue is a will challenge or an accusation of mismanagement of estate assets, we advocate vigorously for the testator’s estate and the Administrator.